 This sexy pump is made with an anodized high-polish finish and the gauge itself measures a tidy 1.5 inches.
 A felt-lined canvas bag is included to protect the pump while you’re on the move.

-- Easy-to-read design puts PSI markings outside the gauge on the surrounding bezel
+- The easy-to-read design puts PSI markings outside the gauge on the surrounding bezel

 - Rapidly inflates high pressure and MTB tires to recommended pressures